gmcginnis/gmcginnis.github.io/index.markdown

 layout: home
 ---

-<b>Greetings!</b>

-My name is Gillian (she/her/hers), and I am a senior at Reed College in Portland, OR.
-I have a personal passion for scientific literacy and truthful, accessible data visualization.
+<b>Hello there!</b>

+I'm Gillian (she/her/hers), an undergraduate senior at Reed College studying chemistry with a minor in English.
+I'm passionate about scientific literacy and truthful data visualization.
+In addition to wet and dry lab experience, I work with R and R Studio, with some experience in LaTeX via Overleaf.

 Read more about me <a href="/about/">here</a>.